illumos/ipd/ipd/0025/README.md

 > There is also a private `_enum_profs()` function used by a small number of
 > components, which will need similar changes.

-## libsecdb`chkauthattr()
+## chkauthattr()

-TBD
+`chkauthattr()` and `_enum_auths()` in libsecdb will need adjustments so that they do not consider authorisations covered by a profile which requires authentication, unless the requesting process has the new `PRIV_PFEXEC_AUTH` privilege.
+Since `chkauthattr()` takes a username argument, this should only be done if the username matches the uid of the calling process.

 ## getent(1)

 `getent` does not require any updates.
 It does not parse the content of user\_attr entries.

+## userattr(1)

+`userattr` does not require any updates since it works with generic key/value pairs.
+> There is no man page for this utility; one should be written.

 ## profiles(1)

-The `profiles` command will be extended to be able to show only entries from either the unauthenticated or authenticated profile set.
-It's currently unclear whether the default output should include both and if the output should include an indication of which set each is in.
-For example, consider the following user:
+The `profiles` command will be extended to be able to show only entries from either the unauthenticated or authenticated profile set, and to show additional information if requested.
+It is currently proposed that the default output will be unchanged and show both unauthenticated and authenticated profiles.

 ```
+% userattr profiles bob
+Zone Management
-% getent user_attr bob
+% userattr auth_profiles bob
-bob::::type=normal;auths=solaris.zone.login/testzone;
-    profiles=Zone Management;
-    auth_profiles=Software Installation,Service Management
+Software Installation,Service Management
 ```

 Looking at both authenticated and unauthenticated profiles, with no annotation, would produce this output (`Software Installation` brings `ZFS File System Management` along for the ride).
-This includes the profiles granted to all users via policy.conf.
+This also includes the profiles granted to all users via policy.conf.

 ```
 % profiles